 Another point to consider is the practically of storage if you don’t have much room.
 Bags of wood shavings, paper bedding, wood pulp and pellets take up a lot of storage space as it is more economical to buy bigger bags.
 They can also be messy leaving more vacuuming to do around the house.
 Fleece bedding is compact to store in between uses.
 It can even be folded up and stored in a storage basket or box in the house, adding to the aesthetic of a room – much nicer looking than a bag of wood shavings.
 Another practical bonus is that once you have fleece liners you also don’t have to remember to buy bedding regularly.
 You can cross one thing off your shopping list!

-After three rounds of comparisons the fleece liner came in first place.
-The wood pulp bedding came in second place.
-Ultimately, it’s up to the owner to choose what’s best and most convenient for them, as long as they can ensure that the bedding is safe for their guinea pigs i.e. dust and toxin free.
-Every owner knows their own guinea pigs and what is best for them so it is worth being aware of all of the different bedding types to find what works for you and your guinea pigs.
+After these three rounds of comparisons the fleece liner came in first place.
+Ultimately, it’s up to you to choose what’s best for you and your pets and what is the most safe for your guinea pigs i.e. dust and toxin free.
+Every owner knows their own guinea pigs and what is best for them.